alancmathew/anime-recommendation-engine/README.md

-# The Anime Recommendation Engine
+# Recommendation Engine for Anime-Planet

 ### Helping you find your next favourite anime to binge watch